maxkamjon1602/lessons/05-lesson/README.md

 ### 07 — HUD + runtime toggles (final)
 Tiny FPS HUD.
 Runtime flags: toggle rotation (**R**), switch cameras (**1/2**).

+## 💪 Challenges
+- Add a new pair like circle/sphere with its own visibility toggle.
+- Extend orbit controls with right-click panning or keyboard WASD.
+- Provide a key to reset the camera position and HUD stats.

 ---

 ## ⌨️ Controls (Step 05–07)